aws-samples/email-response-automation-comprehend/README.md

 This project is developed to showcase how Amazon comprehend can be used to classify the incoming email and respond back to the customer automatically.

 Supporting customer via email channel is one of the big task for every organization sinch it involves human resources, space, devices,and other technologies.
-Also, this very expensive process and not addressing customer queries leads to huge customer churnout and impacting the revenue and reputation of the organization.
+Also, this is very expensive process and not addressing customer queries leads to huge customer churnout and impacting the revenue and reputation of the organization.

 Many of a times, customer asks the basic questions and it is unnecessary that customer care rep to respond to all the emails unless the request is critical or sensitive.
 Amazon Comprehend is managed AI service which helps to extract insights from the content of documents.
 In this project, we used Amazon Workmail to receive the customer email and that triggers the lambda function to pass the content to Amazon Comprehend to classify content and respond back to the customer via email with pre-defined answer for the known requests.